bernhardAxonIvy/doc/source/designer-guide/process-modeling/simulation/debugger.rst

       Selects all elements in the list.

    Copy Variables
-      Copies all selected variables into the clipboard (e.g. for use in the :ref:`debugger-expressions-view`).
+      Copies all selected variables into the clipboard (e.g., for use in the :ref:`debugger-expressions-view`).

    Find ...